 Students and registered student organizations (RSO’s) are subject to University Student Code of Conduct proceedings for participating in academic and non-academic misconduct while on campus as well as during off-campus functions sanctioned, sponsored or supervised by the University.
 Below is a brief description of types of misconduct.
 See the Student Code of Conduct for comprehensive descriptions of misconduct.

 Academic misconduct is a violation of the University Student Code of Conduct.
-You can access the academic misconduct form here.
+Access the academic misconduct form.

 Acts of academic misconduct include, but are not limited to: